Azure/aca-landing-zone-accelerator/scenarios/aca-internal/sample-apps/java-fine-collection-service/docs/01-landing-zone.md

-# Create the Landing Zone
+# Deploy the Landing Zone

 To deploy the Landing Zone, you can follow the complete guide in [Enterprise Scale for ACA - Private](../../../bicep/README.md).